khaouitiabdelhakim/react-video-player/README.md

 - Ensure Tailwind CSS is properly configured
 - Check that your build process includes the component's styles

-## License

-MIT

 ## Author

-Your Name / Organization
+KHAOUITI ABDELHAKIM

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## Support

-For issues, questions, or contributions, please visit:
-- GitHub Issues: [your-repo-url]
-- Documentation: [your-docs-url]

 ---

-Made with ❤️ by [Your Name]
+Made with ❤️ by KHAOUITI ABDELHAKIM